aaduggan/open-space-game-sandbox/Documentation/ENVIRONMENT.WIN10.md

-# Setting up the Development Environment From Scratch
+# Setting Up the Development Environment From Scratch

 ## Introduction